-The exercise 7.1 of Chapter 7 of NCERT Class 9 Maths deals with the “Congruence of Triangles”.
+Exercise 7.1 of Chapter 7 of NCERT Class 9 Maths deals with the “Congruence of Triangles”.
 You must be wondering why this topic has been included in the syllabus although we rarely see its applications.
 Well, in real life two triangles are rarely congruent.
-But studying this topic becomes crucial because it is used in the construction of large buildings or architectural designing.
-The mathematician found the Triangle as the most stable shape and the congruence is needed to create even surfaces.
-Also, you must have noticed congruent triangles in the geometric art, carpeting designs, stepping stone designs, architectural designs, etc. Thus this chapter plays a major role in daily life.
+However, studying this topic becomes crucial because it is used in the construction of large buildings or architectural designing.
+The mathematician found the Triangle as the most stable shape and congruence is needed to create even surfaces.
+Also, you must have noticed congruent triangles in the geometric art, carpeting designs, stepping stone designs, architectural designs, etc. Thus, this chapter plays a major role in daily life.

 Access other Exercise Solutions of Chapter 7 – Triangles

-You should practice all the questions of the exercise 7.1.
-To get the detailed solutions of all the exercises of NCERT Class 9 Chapter 7 visit the links provided below:
+You should practise all the questions of Exercise 7.1.
+To get the detailed solutions of all the exercises of NCERT Class 9 Chapter 7, visit the links provided below:

 Exercise 7.2 Solution 8 Questions (6 Short Answer Questions, 2 Long Answer Question)

 Exercise 7.3 Solution 5 Questions (3 Short Answer Questions, 2 Long Answer Question)

 Exercise 7.4 Solution 6 Questions (5 Short Answer Questions, 1 Long Answer Question)